wordpress security scan

 4. Secure admin access and logins

-Weak login credentials are still one of the most common ways WordPress sites are compromised.
+Weak login credentials are still one of the most common causes of compromised WordPress sites.

 Use: